bitprj/Bitcamp-Serverless/week3/week3blog.md

 ![](https://user-images.githubusercontent.com/69332964/99007366-0fd21f80-2512-11eb-9af9-311d89098c0b.png)

-## 😊 Displaying Emotion Data
+## 😊 Displaying Facial Hair Data

-Now we'll need to read in the JSON file and output the emotions onto our page.
+Now we'll need to read in the JSON file and output the facial hair onto our page.

 The first thing we need to do is create a function called `loadFile(event) {}` which creates a variable called `image` that gets the ID `"output"` and displays the image the user uploaded.
 To do this, we need to get the element ID by using `document.getElementByID(id)`.